Key takeaways

 It can’t be overemphasized how much a checklist helps keep a property manager organized.
 While maintenance is a high priority, it’s far from the only urgent responsibility a property manager has to worry about.
 Many aspects of a property manager’s job can’t be neatly organized into a checklist like maintenance can, which is why it’s important you take the opportunity to do so.

-Keep in mind: There isn’t much difference between an office building maintenance checklist and a residential building maintenance checklist.
+Pro tip: There isn’t much difference between an office building maintenance checklist and a residential building maintenance checklist.
 That said, residential buildings typically require more outdoor maintenance in the form of a yard and an outdoor recreation area.
-But of course, all properties commercial and residential are unique in terms of the maintenance they will require.
+But of course, all properties, commercial and residential, are unique in terms of the maintenance they will require.

 Plumbing and electricity-related tasks are probably the first things that come to mind when undertaking property maintenance.
 But there are a lot of other tasks to keep in mind when making your building maintenance checklist.